callumtilbury/callumtilbury.github.io/_posts/2021-08-30-starting-an-adventure.md

 </div>
 <p class="caption">Edinburgh Castle in the distance</p>

 The weather has been surprisingly lovely, with a week of wonderful days.
 It is usually somewhat misty in the mornings, but that clears up as the day progresses.
-I feel like I am being sold a lie of what Edinburgh's weather will be like---a lie which I will happily accept for as long as possible.
+I feel that I am being sold a lie of what Edinburgh's weather will be like---a lie which I will happily accept for as long as possible.
 After all, *winter is coming*.

 As for the food, it has been decent.
 After a while, getting your food delivered in paper bags three times a day does lose its novelty, but most of the meals have been delicious.
 Frankly, the most challenging part of eating has been timing things correctly---the lunches are usually a little sparse, whereas the dinners are usually a little heavy; but the lack of a fridge and microwave means its mostly an eat-right-now kind of game.
 My solution was to buy snacks online from Tesco (look at me, fancy pants), and maintain a permanently snacked state---I'll probably need to work that off later.
 <div>